Analysis: Corporations, wealthy pay in Biden infrastructure plan, not drivers and riders

 But the White House has rejected those ideas, U.S. Transportation Secretary Pete Buttigieg told CNN on Monday.
 A gas tax is politically risky and would weigh more heavily on lower-income Americans, who often travel longer distances for work.

 Instead, Biden is expected to propose the biggest federal tax increase in decades, according to two sources familiar with the plan.
-It includes raising corporate income taxes back to the 28% rate in effect before the 2017 tax law, and increasing the marginal tax rate on high-earners, according to two sources familiar with the plan.
+It includes raising corporate income to 28%, and increasing the marginal tax rate on high-earners, according to two sources familiar with the plan.

 White House aides say that Biden may also rely on some federal borrowing to fund the package, given historically low interest rates.